What Stock and Bond Investing Alternatives Do I Have?

 Mutual Funds

+A mutual fund is a collection of stocks, bonds, or other securities managed by a professional investment company.
 A typical mutual fund may hold dozens of different securities.
 This offers some measure of diversification; a sharp decline in an individual security wouldn’t be nearly as damaging to your portfolio as it would be if you owned only a few securities.
 Diversification is a method used to help manage investment risk; it does not guarantee a profit or protect against loss.

 Mutual funds are professionally managed.
 Fund managers devote their attention to buying and selling securities according to the goals of their funds.
 Mutual funds often have a minimum investment of only $1,000 — some will accept even less.